View Socialize Icon Set

 Based on our client's information we now know that this is a strong, powerful, creative, responsible youth organization, which employs highly motivated, university educated staff.
 They are very passionate about what they believe in: individuality, democracy, creativity, non-conventional thinking, gutsy and dynamic attitude.
 Their target group consists of students, young professionals and independent entrepreneurs.

-They expect us to create an easy-recognizable, stylish graphic work, which will accurately express these characteristics.
+They expect us to create an easily-recognizable, stylish graphic work, which will accurately express these characteristics.

 Research